-- 2. Full Services: If you have never received TANF benefits on behalf of your children, or if you have received TANF and no longer need it or are now ineligible to receive it, you may apply for full services (PDF) and receive paternity, establishment and collection/enforcement services from DSER.
+If you have never received TANF benefits on behalf of your children, or if you have received TANF and no longer need it or are now ineligible to receive it, you may apply for full services and receive paternity, establishment and collection/enforcement services from DSER.
 See a detailed Guide to DSER Services

-In Limited Service cases the Department does not locate the other parent or the other parent's employer, serve income withholding orders, intercept the other parent's tax returns, gambling proceeds or lottery winnings, attach unemployment compensation or workers' compensation payments, lien property, or take the other parent's licenses if the he or she fails to pay child support.
-The Department provides this help only in a full service case.
+Please note: In these cases, DHHS does not locate the other parent or the other parent's employer, serve income withholding orders, intercept the other parent's tax returns, gambling proceeds or lottery winnings, attach unemployment compensation or workers' compensation payments, lien property, or take the other parent's licenses if the he or she fails to pay child support.
+The Department provides this help only in a full-service case.

-If you receive limited services and would like us to employ the methods above to collect your child support, you may ask for full services at any time.
-Contact any Division of Support Enforcement and Recovery office and ask for a "non-welfare application for services," or download an application (PDF).
+If you receive limited services and would like us to employ the methods above to collect your child support, you may ask for full services at any time by filling out an application.

 If you would like DSER to help you receive reimbursement for medical bills which your support order requires the other parent to pay or share, do the following: